 The parent's guide to the pupil premium

-This could be in the form of food vouchers, schools keeping kitchens open, or packed lunch deliveries.
+This could be in the form of food vouchers, direct payments, schools keeping kitchens open, or packed lunch deliveries.

 What is the pupil premium?